-A Learning Plan (Appendix H1) is required for class 2 Transboundary Waters.
+A Learning Plan (Appendix H) is required for class 2 Transboundary Waters.
 The Learning Plan provides additional information to confirm or alter the assigned classification and contribute to baseline information for Transboundary Waters.

-As part of the Learning Plan, ratios of allocated withdrawals (or of actual consumption) to stream flow will be tracked on an instantaneous, daily, weekly, monthly or annual basis in support of the future development of Triggers and Transboundary Water Quantity Objectives, as required.
-Tracking metrics in water quantity conditions will include the tracking of stream flow and amount of water allocated for various uses.
-Learning Plans should help to understand baseline water quantity and reflect the seasonal site-specific characteristics of each water body.
+As part of the Learning Plan, climate change effects, ratios of allocated withdrawals (or of actual consumption) to stream flow will be tracked on an instantaneous, daily, weekly, monthly or annual basis in support of the future development of Triggers and Transboundary Water Quantity Objectives, as required.
+Learning Plans should help to understand baseline water quantity and reflect the seasonal site-specific characteristics of each water body, including changes associated with climate warming effects on permafrost degradation and snow-melt/river-ice/lake-ice dynamics.
 This information will be used to aid with evaluation of whether a Transboundary Water should change RIM classification.